marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-provider-support-for-spatial-types.md

 - Microsoft SQL Server provider
     - This provider is shipped as part of EF5.
-    - This provider depends on some additional low-level libraries that may need to be installed—see below for details.
+    - This provider depends on some additional low-level libraries that may need to be installed?see below for details.
 - [Devart dotConnect for Oracle](http://www.devart.com/dotconnect/oracle/)
     - This is a third-party provider from Devart.